dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Grouping departments

 We can identify clusters of departments that are similar.
 It turns out that the algorithmically-generated groups match our intuition pretty well.
-In fact, they manage to reproduce the North-South campus divide that UCLA students are familiar with.
+In fact, they manage to reproduce the North-South campus divide that UCLA students are intimately familiar with.

 <h1 style='text-align:center;'>North Campus</h1>